AlphaGraphics: History

 Today, the AlphaGraphics network is composed of more than 270 owner-operated business centers in the United States, Brazil, China, Hong Kong, Saudi Arabia, and the United Kingdom.
 Franchisees employee approximately 3,900 employees worldwide, while AlphaGraphics, Inc., the corporate franchisor, employs approximately 45.

 According to FranchiseGator.com, purchasing an AlphaGraphics franchise requires a total investment of between $240K and $375K.
 Financial assistance, training, and support are available.

+Recognition

+In August 2018, AlphaGraphics was ranked 60th in the Printing News' Top 100 Quick and Small Commercial Printers list.